First-principles simulation of spin diffusion in static solids using dynamic mean-field theory: Results

 where $M$ is the number of samples, i.e., the number of considered mean-field time series $\mathcal{V}_{1,(i)}$, $\mathcal{V}_{2,(i)}$.
 A sampling procedure for this is provided in \refcite{graes21} (Ch.
 II, Sec.
 D) and essentially involves a diagonalization of the covariance matrix built from the correlation functions of the mean-fields.

-The simulation results for the longitudinal pair correlations are plotted in \reffig{fig:spindiff_malnac_hom} for the different possible crystal orientations.
-The resulting rise of the $zz$-correlation from spinDMFT can be fitted very well by a mono-exponential function
+The simulation results for the longitudinal pair correlations are plotted in \reffig{fig:spindiff_malnac_hom} as solid lines for two different crystal orientations measured in experiment.
+Note that there are several simulation results per experimental crystal orientation because the precise orientation angles $\varphi$ and $\vartheta$ used in experiment are not provided in \refcite{suter85}.
+As we explain in \refsec{subsec:malnacmaterial}, we infer the angles from the chemical shift and dipolar coupling which is ambiguous and leads to several possibilities, which are all simulated and shown in \reffig{fig:spindiff_malnac_hom}.
+The resulting rise of the $zz$-correlation from spinDMFT can be fitted well by a mono-exponential function

 with fit parameters provided in \reftab{tab:malnac:TSDhom}.
-We strongly emphasize that we do not assume a mono-exponential behavior, but it occurs in the simulation based on spinDMFT.
+We stress that we do not assume a mono-exponential behavior, but it occurs in the simulation based on spinDMFT.
 The black dashed line corresponds to the experimental data.
-Overall, the agreement is very good.
+Overall, the agreement is good.
 All theoretical results decay on the same time scale as the experimental result for both orientations.
 This should not be taken for granted considering that the bath dynamics occurs on a much shorter time scale on the order of $10-100~\microsecond$.
 For the first experimental crystal orientation, the orientations 1a-1d agree very well with the experiment, while 1e-1h decay roughly slower by a factor of 1.5-2.
 For the second experimental crystal orientation, the orientation 2d agrees best, while 2a-2b decay faster and 2c slower than the experimental data.

 To assess which orientation corresponds best to the one experimentally measured, we compare in addition the ZQ line shapes.
 In spinDMFT, one can directly simulate the time evolution of the ZQ coherences using \refeqn{eqn:zqcfunction} similar to the spin autocorrelations.
 However, as we show in \refsupsec{sup:ZQanalytical}, it is also possible to derive an analytical expression for the ZQ time evolution in the framework of spinDMFT.
 We obtain